microsoft/promptflow/docs/how-to-guides/develop-a-tool/customize_an_llm_tool.md

     ```yaml
     my_tool_package.tools.tool_with_custom_llm_type.my_tool:
     name: My Custom LLM Tool
-    description: This is a tool to demonstrate how to customize an LLM tool with a PromptTemplate.
     # The type is custom_llm.
     type: custom_llm
-    module: my_tool_package.tools.tool_with_custom_llm_type
-    function: my_tool
     inputs:
       connection:
         type:
           - CustomConnection
+      endpoint_name:
+        type:
+          - string
+      api:
+        type:
+          - string
+      temperature:
+        type:
+          - double
+    description: This is a tool to demonstrate how to customize an LLM tool with a PromptTemplate.
+    module: my_tool_package.tools.tool_with_custom_llm_type
+    function: my_tool
     ```

 ## Use the tool in VS Code